 As a Councilmember, I will

-Push for more housing at all income levels, particularly housing targeted at young adults, families with children, and seniors.
+Work toward more housing at all income levels, particularly middle-income housing targeted at young adults, families with children, and seniors in all neighborhoods.

-Prevent homelessness before it starts by expanding programs aimed at transportation and utility assistance, legal and job support services, and short-term rental assistance.
+Prevent homelessness before it starts by expanding programs aimed at keeping people in their homes.
+It is more cost effective to keep people out of homelessness than to pull them out of it.
+Programs include the Landlord Liaison program, debt counseling, transportation and utility assistance, legal and job support services, and short-term rental assistance.

 There is a direct connection between the opportunities we provide our children and the success of our City now and in the future.